caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

-In Hyperobjects, there is no global time, and processing time--aka wall-clock time--is only interesting insofar as it is leveraged by Event Processors to create partially-ordered event sets (see posets in Luckham) and [windows](https://www.oreilly.com/ideas/the-world-beyond-batch-streaming-101).
+In Hyperobjects, there is no global time, and processing time--aka wall-clock time--is only interesting insofar as it is leveraged by Event Processors to create e.g. partially-ordered event sets (see posets in Luckham) or [windows](https://www.oreilly.com/ideas/the-world-beyond-batch-streaming-101).

 ### Revisions

 Thus, every 200-level (successful) response contains a Representation of a particular *Revision* of an Aggregate Root.
 Both that revision and the Event that engendered it can be identified by the Event-Time.
+Since history is immutable, the Revision can be permanently cached.

+### Dynamic Query

+* QUERY verb
+* Query preprocessor
+* Subscriptions

 Putting it All Together
 -----------------------